Shop with confidence for your high-end timepiece through eBay's Authenticity Guarantee - CNN Underscored

-We’ve all been doing more online shopping this past year, which is great for a lot of reasons: it’s incredibly convenient, usually saves us money and provides a way for us to get the things our families need or want without risk of unsafe contact with strangers or having to go into an indoor space.
+We’ve all been doing more online shopping this past year, which is great for a lot of reasons: It’s incredibly convenient, usually saves us money and provides a way for us to get the things our families need or want without risk of unsafe contact with strangers or having to go into an indoor space.
 But there hasn’t been enough talk about one of the problems that goes hand in hand with all that online shopping: sketchy vendors and bogus items.

 That’s why eBay is the ideal marketplace for buying high-end timepieces.
 It’s already the go-to site for collectors and merchants, thanks to its unparalleled breadth and depth of inventory both new and used.
 If a luxe watch exists and you want it, you look for it first on eBay, and eBay offers enough private luxury-watch channels and collectors’ events and auctions that it’s a regular stop for true horologists, as you, a fellow aficionado, probably already know.